 Two key features come from related searches.

-- They help streamline your search.
+- Streamlines your search.
 Related search suggestions can help you issue a query that is better understood by the search engine.
 This can help streamline your research time on a particular topic.

-- They help with your keyword search.
+- Helps with your keyword search.
 Related searches show what users are actually typing into search engines.
 Incorporating such keywords into your content can help users discover your internet presence which, in turn, can increase your SERP.

 What type of content is used for related searches?